Aptoide/AptoideIABSample/README.md

 # Known Issues

 * Aptoide IAB is not compliant with [Google Play IAB v5](https://developer.android.com/google/play/billing/versions.html).
 Calls to **getBuyIntentToReplaceSkus** method will always fail.
+* Aptoide IAB only works with Aptoide 8.0.0.0 and above.